KDE/khealthcertificate/README.md

 ## Use Case

-Warning: This is merely meant to check what is in your own trusted certificates, this does not validate signatures and is therefore not suitable for checking untrusted certificates.
+Warning: This is merely meant to check what is in your own trusted certificates.
+While this attempts to validate the signatures of all supported certificates, there is no guarantee this is implemented correctly.